Birth: April 9, 1851 in Kerpen, Germany

 At the age of 17 he came to Madison, Wisconsin to apprentice in his maternal uncle Jacob Lenz’s brewery.
-Jacob’s daughter, Caroline, was four years his junior. a gifted pianist, and future wife.
+Jacob’s daughter, Caroline, was four years his junior, a gifted pianist, and future wife.
 The young couple married and moved to San Francisco.
 In 1873 they arrived in Victoria on the Prince Albert.
 Capt.
-William Moore hired Simon as a contractor for the 100 km overland trail Cassiar Trail connecting Telegraph Creek to Dease Lake.
+William Moore hired Simon as a contractor to improve the 100 km overland trail Cassiar Trail connecting Telegraph Creek to Dease Lake.

 Simon enlisted the help of his younger brother Gustav from Germany.
 They were joined by their uncles Jacob after his brewery business went bankrupt due to drought and crop failure in the American mid-west.
-The Cassiar gold rush ended in 1880 the Cassiar gold ended.
+The Cassiar gold rush ended in 1880 the Cassiar.

 By circa 1874 Simon returned to Victoria where with a partner he opened a coffee and spice shop.
 They roasted coffee and spices and ground them using a newly patented steam driven 3 horse power engine.
 The business sold all the coffee and spices used in the Province.

 Simon was able to raise money in San Francisco, Montreal, and with the financial help of some of Victoria’s business elites, in 1894 Simon created the Simon Leiser & Co.
 As business prospered he opened branch stores in the coal mining and lumbering towns on Vancouver Island (Ladysmith, Comox Valley etc.) Eventually he employed 100 people making Simon Leiser & Co. biggest firm of its kind on the island.
 The company sold supplies and food to miners during the Klondike gold rush in the Yukon in 1897-8.